Mahin556/CKA-Certification-Course-2025/Day 10/README.md

   - Links to external resources
   - Operational notes or logs

+- When you imperatively set a new image for a pod managed by a Replication Controller (rc), the rc does not perform a rolling update.
+RC does not replace existing pods immediately; only newly created pods get the updated image.
+Same with replicasets(rs) when used WITHOUT Deployment.

 We'll demonstrate rolling updates and rollbacks in a Kubernetes Deployment using the following steps: